waikato-llm/ldc-html/plugins/from-html-pt.md

   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
                         Path to the text file(s) listing the HTML files to use (default: None)
+  -s SEPARATOR, --separator SEPARATOR
+                        The separator to use for concatenating the text; \n,
+                        \r and \t get automatically converted (default: None)
 ```